centreon/centreon-documentation/fr/integrations/plugin-packs/procedures/cloud-microsoft-office365-onedrive.md

 Une fois le Plugin installé, vous pouvez tester directement celui-ci en ligne de commande depuis votre collecteur Centreon avec l'utilisateur *centreon-engine* :

-Once the Centreon Plugin installed, you can test it directly in the CLI of the Centreon poller by logging with the *centreon-engine* user:

 ```bash
 /usr/lib/centreon/plugins//centreon_office365_onedrive_api.pl \